 If your container isn’t sealed correctly, it also won’t spray.

-So I like to have extra of these on hand so I don’t have to stop and wait for an order to come in.
+So I like to have extra of these seals and pressure tubes on hand so I don’t have to stop and wait for an order to come in.
 If you’re in the middle of a project that is a nightmare!

 Extra Filter for Turbine